-- 38. As indicated in the follow-report dated June 2010, assessment of the compliance with the examiners' recommended action focused on the measures to address the identified deficiency of lack of implementation of S/RES/1267(1999) and S/RES/1373(2001).
-While the legislation as enacted by Trinidad and Tobago substantially complies with the criteria of SRIII, there are still some outstanding issues which are set out below. - 39.
-As noted in the previous follow-up report, section 22 of the ATA provides for procedures for freezing assets of designated entities i.e. individuals or entities and their associates designated as terrorists by the Security Council of the United Nations.
-However, it is noted that with regard to the Attorney General being able to apply for a freezing order for anyone other than UN designated entities, that section 22B(1)(b) of the ATA limits such orders to entities and does not include individuals. - 40.
-As stated in previous follow-up reports, section 34 of the ATA has been amended to allow a customs officer, immigration officer, or police officer above the rank of sergeant who reasonably believes that property in the possession of a person is property intended to be used for the purpose of a terrorist act or for financing terrorism, terrorist property or property of a person or entities designated by the United Nations Security Council to apply for a restraint order for the property concerned.
+28. As indicated in the follow-report dated June 2010, assessment of the compliance with the examiners' recommended action focused on the measures to address the identified deficiency of lack of implementation of S/RES/1267(1999) and S/RES/1373(2001).
+While the legislation as enacted by Trinidad and Tobago substantially complies with the criteria of SRIII, there are still some outstanding issues which are set out below.

+29. As noted in the previous follow-up report, section 22 of the ATA provides for procedures for freezing assets of designated entities i.e. individuals or entities and their associates designated as terrorists by the Security Council (b) of the United Nations.
+However, it is noted that with regard to the Attorney General being able to apply for a freezing order for anyone other than UN designated entities, that section 22B(1)(b) of the ATA limits such orders to entities and does not include individuals.
+The ATA was amended in 2012 and section 22B (1) (b) has been extended to include individuals.
+Consequently this issue is no longer outstanding.

+30. As stated in previous follow-up reports, section 34 of the ATA was amended to allow a customs officer, immigration officer, or police officer above the rank of sergeant who reasonably believes that property in the possession of a person is property intended to be used for the purpose of a terrorist act or for financing terrorism, terrorist property or property of a person or entities designated by the United Nations Security Council to apply for a restraint order for the property concerned.

-- 41. Section 34 of the ATA provides for the restraining of property involved in terrorism or terrorist financing rather than all property of individuals or entities engaged in terrorism as stated in the resolution.
-As such, the scope of the above provision would be narrower in application than required by the resolution. - 42.
-S/RES/1373(2001) also requires countries to examine and give effect to, if appropriate, the actions initiated under the freezing mechanisms of other countries.
-Such procedures should ensure the prompt determination, according to applicable national legal principles, whether reasonable grounds or a reasonable basis exists to initiate a freezing action and the subsequent freezing of funds or other assets without delay. - 43.
-In Trinidad and Tobago, the above procedures are governed by the Mutual Assistance in Criminal Matters Act.
+31. Section 34 of the ATA as indicated above provided for the restraining of property involved in terrorism or terrorist financing rather than all property of individuals or entities engaged in terrorism as stated in the resolution.
+The ATA was amended in 2012 and section 34 was extended to include all property of individuals or entities engaged in terrorism.
+As such, the scope of the above provision is in compliance with the resolution.

+32. S/RES/1373(2001) also requires countries to examine and give effect to, if appropriate, the actions initiated under the freezing mechanisms of other countries.
+Such procedures should ensure the prompt determination, according to applicable national legal principles, whether reasonable grounds or a reasonable basis exists to initiate a freezing action and the subsequent freezing of funds or other assets without delay.

+33. In Trinidad and Tobago, the above procedures are governed by the Mutual Assistance in Criminal Matters Act.
 As indicated in Trinidad and Tobago's mutual evaluation report, section 30 of the referenced statute allows for assistance to countries for confiscating or forfeiting property orders and orders that restrain dealings with property derived or obtained from the commission of a specified serious offence.
 One of the requirements for providing assistance is dual criminality.
 The criminalization of terrorism and terrorist financing under the ATA therefore provides the basis for the authorities in Trinidad and Tobago to incorporate assistance in giving effect to freezing mechanisms of other jurisdictions under the procedures established by the Mutual Assistance in Criminal Matters Act.
-However the requirement for dual criminality may limit application with regard to freezing mechanisms giving the constraints on freezing described above.
-Given the above, this recommendation is not fully compliant
+The amendments of the ATA as indicated above would allow for the authorities to give effect to actions initiated under the freezing mechanisms of other countries in accordance with the Security Council resolutions.
+Given the above, this recommendation is fully compliant